limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 ### Ruby on Rails

-These [REST](https://en.wikipedia.org/wiki/Representational_state_transfer)ful URLs I notice during my cursory browsing of the site, look like URLs you get from a RoR web application.
+These [REST](https://en.wikipedia.org/wiki/Representational_state_transfer)ful URLs I notice during my cursory browsing of the site, look a lot like the URLs you get from a RoR web application.

 ```
 # curl -s http://192.168.30.128/ | grep -Po '(href|src)=".{2,}"' | cut -d'"' -f2 | sort | uniq